A Magictation by Mikeal Basile

 Magic is a two-person card game in which the cards in your deck represent the lands, creatures, spells, and artifacts at your disposal.
 When you play the game, you pit your deck against your opponent’s deck in an arcane duel, and the winner takes one random card to keep from the loser’s deck.
 Over time, your deck will grow and shrink; it will have weaknesses you can try to fix by winning the correct games, and strengths with which you can barter between games.
 Sometimes winning a duel can be a lot less profitable than a successful trading session, and it is always more dangerous!
 Be especially on your guard when playing new opponents.
 They will likely have spells and artifacts you have never seen before, and they will certainly have unique deck mixes and styles of play.
 Also, watch out for old rivals — anyone can have a magical encounter with a stranger and pick up some new surprises.
 No matter who your opponent is, never forget the possibility of learning a trick or two with the same old cards.

 Wow, now if that doesn’t help us realize why Commander is so popular I don’t know what will.
 Unlike defined formats that have defined metas, the Commander format really helps to bring back many of the original elements of Magic that helped make it so popular with casual gamers.
-The unknowns that abound in this rules book description are centered on encountering new and exciting things!
+The unknowns that abound in this rule book’s description are centered on encountering new and exciting things!
 EDH was designed with those same things in mind.
 I feel, as do many of you more casual players, that this format truly shines in multiplayer.
 So, how exactly does Commander help to bring about all the best elements of Magic’s original design to the forefront?
-Let’s break it down and take a closer look.
+Let’s break it down bit by bit.

 “Over time, your deck will grow and shrink; it will have weaknesses you can try to fix by winning the correct games, and strengths with which you can barter between games.”